alexfernandez/alexfernandez.github.io/2017/origins-language.md

 which in these unimaginative times is a showstopper for many.
 But there are many indirect approaches which can give interesting answers.

-In this article we will explore together how language originated and developed in prehistoric times, combining language reconstruction and information theory to arrive at a consistent view of evolution.
+In this article we will explore how language originated and developed in prehistoric times, combining language reconstruction and information theory to arrive at a consistent view of language evolution.
 From beyond the mysts of time we will try to make reasoned conjectures and verify them, or at least lay a path to future discovery.